cliu3/hmm_smast/test/preprocessing/data_format.md

 # Format of input data
 The HMM Geolocation Toolbox supports raw ASCII data file from Star-ODDI DSTs downloaded using SeaStar.

 The following is an example of a data file.
 Please configure SeaStar software properly so that the data file generated is as close to the required format as possible.
-For more information please refer to [Star-ODDI's User Manual for SeaStar](http://www.star-oddi.com/updates/SeaStar/DstTD.pdf).
+For more information please refer to Chapter 8: Settings in the [Star-ODDI's User Manual for SeaStar](http://www.star-oddi.com/updates/SeaStar/DstTD.pdf).
 Specifically, we require:
 * The first line of data to be in the 15th line of the file, and the first 14 lines to start with a number sign/pound sign `#`;
 * Date and time format to be `dd.mm.yy HH:MM:SS`;
 * Use decimal points (do not use decimal commas);